alexanderthclark/Stats1101/book/_build/html/_sources/thehistogram.md

 1. There is rounding in the baseline mileage.
 2. There is no rounding in the updated mileage.

-This suggests something fishy either about how people are reporting their own mileage.
-Why round for the baseline but not the updated? *Or* it reveals something fishy about the researchers, who might have manipulated the updated mileage data.
+This suggests something fishy.
+Maybe it is the insurance customers who report their own mileage in a fishy way.
+But why round for the baseline but not the updated? *Or* it reveals something fishy about the researchers, who might have manipulated the updated mileage data.
 These numbers could have been fabricated with a random number generator, hence the lack of human-like rounding.
 Given the retraction, most favor the latter hypothesis.